Newest update of this page: 17 August 2020

 - A “sponsor” is someone who gives more than a certain amount.

-About 95% of our subscribers sign up for “free,” in line with trends in the media industry.
+About 95% of our subscribers sign up without paying and will never pay a penny, in line with industry trends.
 It’s our members and sponsors who keep TheGunBlog.ca alive, strong and free.
 (Freedom is so expensive, it’s priceless.)

 Why do you charge money?
 TheGunBlog.ca is so important and valuable that it should be free, especially during this critical time.